Standing Oblique Crunch

 Step 1

-Stand with your feet shoulder-width apart, holding a dumbbell or kettlebell in your left hand.
-Place your right hand behind your ear and keep your shoulders back and down.
+Stand with your feet shoulder-width apart, holding a dumbbell or kettlebell in one hand at your side.
+Place your free hand lightly behind your ear with your elbow open wide.
+Keep your chest up, shoulders back and down, and core braced.
 This is your starting position.

 Step 2